How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 #9 Duolingo

-Duolingo remains the gold standard for points-based gamification in onboarding.
-Before even asking for a name or email, users earn "gems" for completing a quick interactive lesson.
-This delivers immediate "time-to-value" and creates a positive dopamine loop.
+Duolingo continues to be the gold standard for points-based gamification in onboarding.
+Before even requesting a name or email, users earn "gems" for completing a quick interactive lesson.
+This delivers immediate "time-to-value" and creates a powerful positive dopamine loop.

-By 2026, Duolingo has evolved its strategy to focus on social gamification, but the core points system remains the engine.
-At launch, Duolingo’s day 1 retention was just 13%; today, it exceeds 55%.
-By rewarding users early, they significantly lower the psychological barrier to creating an account.
+By 2026, Duolingo has evolved its strategy to focus on social gamification, but the core points system remains the engine of early engagement.
+At its launch, Duolingo’s day 1 retention was just 13%; today, it consistently exceeds 55%.
+By rewarding users early and consistently, they significantly lower the psychological barrier to creating an account, driving the widespread adoption of language learning.
+This confirms how vital such positive reinforcement is for user base growth [6].

 Luis Von Ahn, CEO @Duolingo - "Learning a language is really hard work, and the hardest part is staying motivated.
 Gamification is the key to getting learners to stick with it."